kaylamathes/TransientThaw/README.md

 ### 3. Model daily percent changes in fire-cause thaw depth (Not spatially explicit)

-### 4. Calculate daily volume of thawed permafrost for up to 50 years post fire
+### 4. Calculate daily volume of thawed permafrost for up to 50 years post fire (spatially explicit)

-### 5: Convert from daily fire-thawed permafrost volume to carbon pool vulnerable to emissions using the Palmtag Carbon density at different depths
+### 5: Convert from daily fire-thawed permafrost volume to carbon pool vulnerable to emissions using the Palmtag Carbon density at different depths (spatially explicit)

-### 6: Apply Gerrevinks emission percent to the daily thawed carbon pool and sum to total carbon loss over 50 years post-fire.
+### 6: Apply Gerrevinks emission percent to the daily thawed carbon pool and sum to total carbon loss over 50 years post-fire (spatially explicit)